ukmadlz/What-the-f-k-should-I-build/slides/hacking.md

 ![](images/hacking.jpg)

-notes:
+note:
     I love to hack, learning and building as I go